hitoshi-watase/sercrod/docs/reference/directives/fetch.md

 Update:

-- After a successful fetch, Nablla schedules `update()` on the host using `requestAnimationFrame`.
+- After a successful fetch, Sercrod schedules `update()` on the host using `requestAnimationFrame`.
 - The template is re-rendered against the updated data.

 Errors:

-- On fetch or JSON parse failure, Nablla does not modify data.
+- On fetch or JSON parse failure, Sercrod does not modify data.
-- Instead, it emits a `nablla-load-error` event (see “Events”).
+- Instead, it emits a `sercrod-load-error` event (see “Events”).
 - `update()` is not automatically called by `*fetch` in the error path.

 #### Host vs normal elements

-`*fetch` behaves differently depending on whether it is placed on the Nablla host or on a normal element.
+`*fetch` behaves differently depending on whether it is placed on the Sercrod host or on a normal element.

-1. On the Nablla host (`<na-blla>`):
+1. On the Sercrod host (`<serc-rod>`):

    - Handled inside `connectedCallback`.
    - Sequence: